ipatate/gdpr-cookies/README.md

 ## i18n messages

-You can create object for messages, ex :
+The message by default exists for fr, en and es.
+If you want to add or define your messages, you can create a messages in your html, ex :

 ```js
 var _gdpr_messages = {